City's Coyote Control Program

-Coyotes are medium sized canines that vary in color from gray-brown to yellow-gray and any combination of those colors; the belly and throat are cream coloured.
+Coyotes are medium sized canines that vary in colour from gray-brown to yellow-gray and any combination of those colours; the belly and throat are cream coloured.
 They have a bushy tail with a black tip that is often held low behind the legs.
 Coyotes often appear large, especially in winter, due to their heavy fur coat and bushy tail.
 In reality coyotes are quite small, 9-16 kg (20-35 lbs) for adults, roughly the same size as a beagle or springer spaniel.

 Coyotes are part of our urban wildlife and should be respected, but from a safe distance.

 - Coyote attacks on people are extremely rare.